LeanneCochrane1701QCA/Leanne-s-Guitar/replicationproject/replication.md

 ![Image](https://github.com/LeanneCochrane1701QCA/Leanne-s-Guitar/blob/master/codesgimdagovsgairguitar.jpg)

-This project is related to mine because it uses similar materies to make it work.
+This project is related to mine because it uses similar materies to make it work and this one uses a lot of code I was aware of until I made my own project and did the research.

 ### Related project 4 ###
 Touch Arpeggiator